zenkj/yanch/README.md

-# yanaivechain
+# yanch
-yet another naive blockchain in python, based on [naivechain](https://github.com/lhartikk/naivechain), with several enhancement.
+Yet another naive blockchain, in python.

+Each blockchain node provides an HTTP server and a websocket server.
+HTTP server is used to interact with the chain, websocket server is used for the nodes to communicate with each other in P2P manner.

 ## P2P Message Flow
 Currently there's only one p2p message type: ANNOUNCE message, with a list of block.